aws-powertools/powertools-mcp/README.md

 2. **Add MCP Servers**

-   - Click "Add Server" to add a new MCP server
+   - Select "Add Server" to add a new MCP server
    - You can choose from available templates like GitHub, Puppeteer, PostgreSQL, etc.
-   - Alternatively, click "Add custom server" to configure your own server
+   - Alternatively, select "Add custom server" to configure your own server

 3. **Manual Configuration**
    - You can also manually edit the MCP configuration file located at `~/.codeium/windsurf/mcp_config.json`